nwlauer/Projects/PaperMicrofluidics.md

 Goals and Focus
 =================

-The goal this project was to replicate and improve upon the process for makine paper microfluidics put forth in [this paper by whitesides](https://gmwgroup.harvard.edu/pubs/pdf/1060.pdf).
+The goal this project was to replicate and improve upon the process for making paper microfluidics put forth in [this paper by whitesides](https://gmwgroup.harvard.edu/pubs/pdf/1060.pdf).

 Outputs
 =============